TheChronicMonster/homophone/index.md

-This tutorial assumes that you, the reader, has completed at least one other Reach [tutorial](https://docs.reach.sh/tut/rps/#tut), that you have [installed `reach`](https://docs.reach.sh/quickstart/) and that you are able to create a directory and files for this project.
+This tutorial assumes that you, the reader, have completed at least one other Reach [tutorial](https://docs.reach.sh/tut/rps/#tut), that you have [installed `reach`](https://docs.reach.sh/quickstart/) and that you are able to create a directory and files for this project.